Meet our “rock stars”

 Dr. Liane Stevens

 Wesley Turner earned a Bachelor of Science and a Master of Science in geology from SFA.
-His research interests include sequence stratigraphy and petroleum geology.
+He is the lab coordinator for the introductory geology courses and oversees graduate teaching assistant positions in the department.
+His research interests include sequence stratigraphy, petroleum geology and planetary geology.
 He is a member of the American Association of Petroleum Geologists, the Society for Sedimentary Geology and the Geological Society of America.

-Shana Scott holds a Bachelor of Business Administration from SFA, and she keeps the geology department running smoothly.
-She is also a licensed massage therapist and outdoors enthusiast who enjoys spending time in the piney woods of East Texas.
+Shana Scott holds two Bachelor of Business Administration degrees in general business and accounting from SFA and has been keeping the geology department running smoothly since September 2001.
+She is currently pursuing her master’s in professional accountancy at SFA.
+In her free time, she enjoys spending time with her three cats, Jumper, Buddy and Spot.
+Scott is also a licensed massage therapist and outdoors enthusiast who enjoys spending time in the piney woods of East Texas.